ilias-t/nodejs/readme.md

 ## npm

-NPM stands for Node Package Manager, and is a tool that allows us to easily download community-built Node packages.
+npm started a the "node package manager", but accoring to npm it now apparently doesn't stand for anything.
+Either way, it's a tool that allows us to easily download community-built node modules.

-Initialize new Node project with NPM: npm init.
-Install NPM packages: npm install --save express.
-NPM works with package.json, which is a list of project information and dependencies that can be installed on other computers and servers.
+You can initialize a new node project using npm with `npm init -y` and install packages like `lodash` with `npm install --save lodash`.

+npm uses a file called `package.json` to track *dependencies* and *metadata* assciated with the project.

+A seperate `node_modules` directory is where the modules your project requires will be housed.
+When using git, be mindful to add `node_modules` to a `.gitignore` file so it is *not tracked by git*.

-> We should also add `node_modules` to a `.gitignore` file so it is not checked into git.
-Future developers can just run `npm install` to get the packages listed in `package.json`
+At this point you can share the project code and future developers will run `npm install` to get the packages listed in `package.json` (instead of through git), which save git from also having to track a large `node_modules` folder.

+> Challenge: initialize a new project and use npm to require `express` in it.
+Follow the best practices listed above so you could easily share the project with another developer.

 ## Node's API Self-Exploration